soupi/learn-haskell-blog-generator/src/07-environment.md

 As we can see in the definition, `ReaderT` is *a newtype* over a function that takes some value of type `r`, and returns a value of type `m a`.
-The `r` usually represents the environment we want to share between different functions that we want to compose together, and the `m a` represents the underlying result that we return.
+The `r` usually represents the environment we want to share between functions that we want to compose, and the `m a` represents the underlying result that we return.
 The `m` could be any type that implements `Monad` that we are familiar with.
-Usually goes well with `IO` or `Identity`, depending if we want to share an environment between effectful or uneffectful computations.
+Usually it goes well with `IO` or `Identity`, depending on if we want to share an environment between effectful or uneffectful computations.

-What `ReaderT` does is *carry* a value of type `r` and passes it around to other functions when we use the `Applicative` and `Monad` interfaces so that we don't have to pass the value around manually.
+`ReaderT` *carries* a value of type `r` and passes it around to other functions when we use the `Applicative` and `Monad` interfaces so that we don't have to pass the value around manually.
 And when we want to grab the `r` and use it, all we have to do is `ask`.

-For our case, this means that instead of Passing around `Env`, we can instead convert our functions to use `ReaderT` - those that are uneffectful and don't use `IO`, can return `ReaderT Env Identity a`  instead of `a` (or the simplified version, `Reader Env a`), and those that are effectful can return `ReaderT Env IO a` instead of `IO a`.
+For our case, this means that instead of passing around `Env`, we can instead convert our functions to use `ReaderT` - those that are uneffectful and don't use `IO`, can return `ReaderT Env Identity a`  instead of `a` (or the simplified version, `Reader Env a`), and those that are effectful can return `ReaderT Env IO a` instead of `IO a`.

-Note, as we've said before, `Functor`, `Applicative` and `Monad` all expect the type that implements their interface to have the kind `* -> *`.
+Note, as we've said before, `Functor`, `Applicative`, and `Monad` all expect the type that implements their interfaces to have the kind `* -> *`.
 This means that it is `ReaderT r m` which implements these interfaces, and when we compose functions with `<*>` or `>>=` we replace the `f` or `m` in their type signature with `ReaderT r m`.

-This means that, as with `Either e` when we had composed functions with the same error type, so it is with `ReaderT r m` - we have to compose functions with the same `r` type and same `m` type, so we can't mix different environment types or different underlying `m` types.
+This means that, as with `Either e` when we had composed functions with the same error type, so it is with `ReaderT r m` - we have to compose functions with the same `r` type and same `m` type, we can't mix different environment types or different underlying `m` types.

 We're going to use a specialized version of `ReaderT` that uses a specific `m` = `Identity` called [`Reader`](https://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-Reader.html#g:2).